TheOdinProject/curriculum/rails_programming/rails_sprinkles/turbo.md

 ### Turbo Stream

 Now we know how to set up our views to use Turbo Frames, but what about content that is being changed by our users?
 We can't put a Turbo Frame around something that doesn't exist yet!
 That's where Turbo Stream comes in.
 Turbo Streams send page changes as HTML wrapped in `<turbo-stream>` elements.
 Turbo Streams specify an action to perform and the target ID of the DOM element to update with this action.
-For instance, a Turbo Stream where `action="replace"` and `target="body"` would replace the HTML element where `id="body` with the new element being delivered over Turbo Stream.
+For instance, a Turbo Stream where `action="replace"` and `target="body"` would replace the HTML element where `id="body"` with the new element being delivered over Turbo Stream.
 These streams can be sent in response to either a direct browser request, or by broadcasting over a websocket connection.
 This lesson will stick to the browser request implementation.
 Turbo Streams can take the form of 7 different actions:

 *  Append
 *  Prepend